-I have the ability to film your hunt and can provide you with a finished edited video or just the raw footage and you can have a professional edit it for you.
+I have the ability to film your hunt and can provide you with the raw footage and you can have a professional edit it for you.
 I am by no means a professional videographer but I typically get some pretty good footage.
 This of course depends on the hunting situation and as this is “REAL HUNTING”, you just never know what is going to happen.
 Sometimes the situation prevents any video of the kill at all.
 There is no guarantee but I’ll get what I can for you!

 What to Expect on Your Florida Osceola Hunt:

 You need to be prepared for it all.
 It can be cool in the mornings at times and occasionally even frost so bring a set of thermals.
 Typically though, your looking at a low in the 50’s and a high in the low 80’s.
 We don’t usually get a lot of rain at this time but bring a light breathable rain suite.